CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 Charset and Collation
 ^^^^^^^^^^^^^^^^^^^^^

-The charset and collation of the table can be designated in **CREATE TABLE** statemen     t.
+The charset and collation of the table and colum can be designated in **CREATE TABLE** statement.
 This example specifies the character set and collation for **CREATE TABLE**.

 .. code-block:: sql